fourdollars/go-playground/fcgi-spawner/README.md

 fcgi-spawner/
 ├── cmd/                # Source code for all executables │   ├── spawner/        # The core Spawner service
+│   ├── app-env/        # Example Application 1 (Environment variable and request inspector)
-│   ├── app-hello/      # Example Application 1
+│   ├── app-hello/      # Example Application 2
-│   ├── app-time/       # Example Application 2
+│   ├── app-time/       # Example Application 3
-│   └── webhook/        # Example Application 3 (Webhook handler)
+│   └── webhook/        # Example Application 4 (Webhook handler)
 ├── configs/            # Nginx and systemd configuration templates ├── scripts/            # Automation scripts for building and deploying ├── web/                # Directory for compiled .fcgi files (to be mounted into the Docker container)